oSharpey/cyber-obsidian/year-1/NCCD/lab-07/lab-07-notes.md

 ```
 nc -u 172.28.97.46 51966
 ```
-- Once you try to send UDP traffic
+- Once you try to send UDP traffic it will receive a ICMP destination unreachable packet and quit out of the nc session

 ### Set up listeners
 ```